Noxde/glyph-redeemer/README.md

 **Disclaimer:** I originally developed this application for personal use to redeem Warframe glyph codes, feel free to point out any bugs or problems.
 Please be aware that this application interacts with your Warframe account and relies on web scraping techniques.
 The use of automated tools like this may potentially violate Warframe's Terms of Service.

-## 2. Download
+## 2. Prerequisites

-If you simply want to use the Warframe Glyph Redeemer without dealing with the installation process, you can download the pre-built executable for your operating system from the [Releases](https://github.com/Noxde/glyph-redeemer/releases) section of this repository.
+You will only need this if you want to contribute, if you simply want to use the Warframe Glyph Redeemer without dealing with the installation process skip to [Download](#4-download)

-Choose the version that matches your operating system, download it, and you can skip to the [Usage section](#5-usage).

-**Note:** Ensure that you have the necessary browser extension for cookie management, as mentioned in the [Prerequisites](#3-prerequisites) section, to use the application effectively.

-## 3. Prerequisites

-You will only need this if you want to contribute

 Before using the Warframe Glyph Redeemer, ensure you have the following prerequisites: